Climate-driven hazards increase risk for millions of coastal residents, study finds

 “We need to rethink how we plan and build for the future, especially in highly vulnerable coastal regions,” said Shirzaei.
 “By including a wider range of climate hazards in resilience strategies, we can better protect our communities from the compounded effects of sea level rise and extreme weather.”

-The study, led by Patrick Barnard of U.S. Geological Survey, was conducted using cutting-edge geospatial data and modeling tools developed in collaboration with academic institutions and government agencies.
+The study, led by Patrick Barnard of the U.S. Geological Survey, was conducted using cutting-edge geospatial data and modeling tools developed in collaboration with academic institutions and government agencies.
 The researchers employed the Coastal Storm Modeling System and other state-of-the-art models to project potential coastal hazard impacts, providing a crucial resource for informed decision-making.

 DOI: 10.1038/s41558-024-02180-2